Geo-Python-2017/exercise-3-pszhuchkov/README.md

     -------------------
     ```

-### Questions for Extra Problem
-1. If faced with having to reproduce the character patterns in this exercise with a Python script any way you can, how might you approach this problem differently?
-For example, let's say you did not need to use the variables `star = "*"` and `line = "-"`.
-2. Using nested loops is very common for Python scripts that deal with two-dimensional data such as latitude and longitude, or depth versus distance.
-Can you think of any cases in which you might use a nested loop in a Python script?

-### Questions for Problem 3
-1. Did you use any `elif` statements in your Python code?
-If so, can you think of any way in which you could rewrite you code without using `elif` statements?
-If not, can you think of any way in which you could rewrite your code to include them?
-2. Why did you choose to include or not include `elif` statements in your code?
-Did it make more sense to use to use them, or was it easier to write your code without?

 ## General tips

 1. Create a general template for your new script files and commit it to GitHub right when you start working on your script(s).
 2. Your scripts should also follow the format described earlier in the course with a block comment at the start of the file, inline comments describing how it works and good use of blank lines to make the code easy to read.
 3. Look carefully at the requirements for each exercise and be sure to follow them.